speakeasy-api/openapi-directory/SDKs/gambitcomm.local/mimic/21.00/go/README.md

 * `ProtocolTodGettime` - Retrieve TOD time
 * `ProtocolTodSetConfig` - Set the agent's TOD configuration
 * `ProtocolTodSetTrace` - Set the agent's TOD traffic tracing

+### Valuespace

+* `Add` - Add an entry to a table.
+* `EvalValue` - Evaluate the values of the specified instance instance for each specified MIB object object and return it as it would through SNMP requests.
+* `GetInfo` - Return the syntactical information for the specified object, such as type, size, range, enumerations, and ACCESS.
+* `GetInstances` - Display the MIB object instances for the specified object.
+* `GetMib` - Return the MIB that defines the specified object.
+* `GetName` - Return the symbolic name of the specified object identifier.
+* `GetObjects` - Display the MIB objects below the current position
+* `GetOid` - Return the numeric OID of the specified object.
+* `GetState` - Get the state of a MIB object object.
+* `GetValue` - Get a variable in the Value Space.
+* `GetVariables` - Display the variables for the specified instance instance for the specified MIB object object
+* `MsetValue` - Set multiple variables in the Value Space.
+* `MunsetValue` - Unset multiple variables in the Value Space
+* `Remove` - Remove an entry from a table.
+* `SetState` - Set the state of a MIB object object
+* `SetValue` - Set a variable in the Value Space.
+* `SplitOid` - Split the numerical OID into the object OID and instance OID.
+* `UnsetValue` - Unset a variable in the Value Space in order to free its memory.

+### WEB

 * `ProtocolWebGetArgs` - Show the agent's WEB argument structure
 * `ProtocolWebGetConfig` - Show the agent's WEB configuration
 * `ProtocolWebGetStatistics` - Show the agent's WEB statistics